maurodelazeri/erigon-test/core/state/redis_state.md

 ## Component Architecture

-Our implementation consists of three main components:
+Our implementation consists of two main components:

 1. **RedisState** (`redis_state.go`) - Core Redis client and state management
-2. **StateWriterWithRedis** (`redis_writer.go`) - Redis-enabled wrapper for state modifications
-3. **RedisStateV3** (`redis_state_v3.go`) - Redis-enabled StateV3 for transaction processing

-The components work together to capture state changes during block processing and handle chain reorganizations.
+2. **RedisStateMonitor** (`redis_state_v3.go`) - Monitor for capturing block, transaction, and receipt data

+The implementation uses a shadowing approach that captures state changes directly in state writing methods rather than using wrapper classes.
+This provides better integration with minimal modifications to the core codebase.

 ## File Descriptions